 We may give your personal information to others in connection with the purposes set out above, including to the following:

 - Agents and service providers (including IT service providers who host our databases) to support our business who may have access to our systems and data in order to provide services to us and/or to you on our behalf.
-For example we outsource some of our customer services activity (such as call handling, metering services, debt collection), and use fulfilment companies to send out our service and marketing communications to you.
+For example we outsource some of our customer services activity (such as call handling, metering services (which includes meter readers who visit your property to read, inspect or replace your meter(s)), debt collection), and use fulfilment companies to send out our service and marketing communications to you.
 In addition we work with companies who process payment vouchers and take payments on our behalf (for example the Post Office, Payzone and PayPoint) as well as passing on your information to third parties and partners to fulfil promotional offers and cashback you have asked for.

 - Agents and service providers acting on our behalf to carry out profiling, modelling and analysis, market and customer research, statistical analysis and the testing of our systems to help improve the way we provide our services and the products that we are able to make available to you.
 These agents and service providers include creative agencies, professional user experience testing agencies and search engine optimisation agents.
 We do not provide personal information unless it is specifically required for the services they are providing.

 - Our legal and professional advisors including our auditors.

 - Our processors and sub-processors who are involved in the hosting, development and testing of our IT systems.

 - Other members of the npower group of companies as we may benefit from large IT infrastructure and expertise that exists within our business.
 This means that your personal information may be accessed for support and administration purposes.